 If you are worried about purchasing a noisy shower pump, we’ve listed the three quietest pumps on the market and also listed some further noise reduction tips below.

 There are plenty of excellent sources of information out there about understanding shower pump noise ratings.

 Featuring a brass body, designed to minimise voltage and fitted with anti-vibration feet, the Stuart Turner Monsoon range is the premium market option for those looking for a remarkably quiet pump.
 A great option that will allow the family to sleep while you shower.

 Search Prices on the Stuart Turner Monsoon range here.

 Salamander RP range

 Grundfos pumps are known and trusted across the world for their performance and reliability.
 Often the go-to choice for contractors and plumbers, the Amazon range by Grundfos uses both low noise motors and anti-vibration feet to deliver minimal noise output.
-You can’t go wrong with the Grundfos Amazon range as they make a quiet pump both powerful and affordable.

 Check Surrounding Pipes

-While each shower pump will be tested to ensure noise reduction, it’s always a good idea to do your own pipe inspection to ensure all surrounding pipes are well supported and completely secure.
+While each shower pump will be tested to ensure noise reduction, it’s always a good idea to do a pipe inspection to ensure all surrounding pipes are well supported and completely secure.
 Loose pipes tend to exacerbate vibrations and can make the noise experienced when working your shower pump to become unbearable.

 Buy a Noise-Reducing Pad